Archive for the ‘The Stories’ Category

 - Do you include “I’m Facebook friends with DH” on your resume?

-- How strongly do you agree with this statement: I am pleased beyond all measure that the CDC allowed DH to jump the line and get his COVID shot prior to everyone?
+- How strongly do you agree with this statement: It was important for global cohesion that the CDC allowed DH to jump the line and get his COVID shot prior to everyone?

 - Very Strongly